ghaxx/akka-tests/scala-programming-questions.md

   sum(100000)
   ```
 * What is function currying?
+    * Mention implicit value classes.
-* What are implicit parameters?
+* What is the difference between implicit functions and implicit classes?
 * What are typeclasses?
 * What are lenses?
 * What is and which are the uses of: Enumerators, Enumeratees and Iteratee